kaanalptkn/ka-p1/README.md

 ## Compatibility testing

-My website been tested with multiple mobile devices and browsers.
-I've tested all extention  devices in both Mozilla web developer tolls and Chrome developer tools.
+My website has been tested with multiple mobile devices and browsers.
+I've tested extention  devices in both Mozilla web developer tolls and Chrome developer tools.

-Also I tested on hardware devices such as: Iphone 6, Iphone 7, Iphone 11, Iphone 12 and Samsung Galaxy S10, S20, Galaxy S21.
+Also, I tested on hardware devices such as iPhone 6, iPhone 7, iPhone 11, iPhone 12, and Samsung Galaxy S10, S20, Galaxy S21.

 ## User stories testing